zamronypj/fano-scgi-upload/README.md

 # Fano Framework Validation Example

 Example web application skeleton using Fano Framework, Pascal web application framework.
-This project demonstrates how to handle file upload with various validation rules.
+This project demonstrates how to handle file upload with various validation rules such as virus scanning validation, image file format validation and file size validation.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.